 After you’ve applied foundation and powder it is time for contouring of the nose.

-To fake a perfect nose, you’re first going to highlight the center of your nose, but you don’t want to use a shimmery highlighter (you’ll end up looking shiny, rather than sculpted).
+To fake a perfect nose, you’re first going to highlight the centre of your nose, but you don’t want to use a shimmery highlighter (you’ll end up looking shiny, rather than sculpted).
 Instead, use a luminous concealer (look for one with “radiant” or “brightening” in the name) that’s a shade lighter than your natural skin tone.
 Start at the bridge of your nose and apply a line of concealer down your nose, stopping before you reach the end.
 Next, add a little dot at the very tip to give your nose a little upturn.

 Step Two: Blend